weather-gov/api/general-faqs.md

 external customers.
 We're doing this to help eliminate some internal redundancies, giving you and our own forecasters and developers a one-stop shop for vital data.

-The API also provides the data backend that will power the next release of our popular Forecast web site (version 3) at forecast.weather.gov, which will go live later this year.

 ---

 ### I'm new to this.
 How do I use the API?